vintagedon/ai-ops-home-lab/scripting/readme.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

+This license allows you to use, modify, and distribute this software, even for commercial purposes, as long as you provide appropriate attribution and include the license in any derivative works.

 ---